OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 2) Cut open the Aburaage into two.
 Cut into thin strips.

-3) Put in the Shiitake and Aburaage into the pot.
+3) Put the Shiitake and Aburaage into the pot.
 Add in sugar and soy sauce and the water to rehydrate.

 Cook on medium heat until almost all of the liquid is gone for several minutes, covered.